ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 - `parameters.json`: The parameters used for the run, like the overrides.
 - `summary.json`: The overall results, like the average GPT metrics.
 - `config.json`: The original config used for the run.
 This is useful for reproducing the run.
+- `mean_score.png`: The chart for the mean score of evaluation metrics.
+- `passing_rate.png`: The chart for the passing rate of evaluation metrics.
+- `eval.png`: The chart for evaluation results of the answer length and the latency.

 (#Ref [ai-rag-chat-evaluator/README.md](https://github.com/Azure-Samples/ai-rag-chat-evaluator/blob/main/README.md))

-## Runing an Red Teaming Evaluation
+## Runing the red teaming evaluation

 Make sure you have the required environment variables set up.

-Run the red teaming script against the target LLM.
+Run the red teaming script against the target OpenAI model on Azure.

 ```sh
 python -m scripts red-teaming --scorer-path=scorer_definitions/offensive_comment_classifier.yaml